 The Norwegian merchant Brik (3664 GRT, offsite link) is mined and sunk off Kirkenes, northern Norway.
 The mine was laid by the Soviet submarine K-23 on 29 October 1941.

 12 May 1942

-K-23 attacked a German convoy and fires four torpedoed against the German merchant Karl Leonhard (6115 GRT) off Nordkyn.
-The torpedoed missed their target.
+K-23 attacked a German convoy and fires four torpedoes against the German merchant Karl Leonhard (6115 GRT) off Nordkyn.
+The torpedoes missed their target.
 K-23 is sunk in the counter-attack.